StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/filtered-event-trigger-operators.md

 # FilteredEvent Trigger Operators

-This topic lists the available operators for use with the [FilteredEvent trigger](write-filtered-event-trigger.md).
+Several operators are available for use with the [FilteredEvent trigger](write-filtered-event-trigger.md).

-<h2>Operators</h2>

-You can use the following operators to filter events.

-### Logical operators
+## Logical operators

 * `_and`: Matches when all conditions are met